Nathan Bishop (educator)

-Nathan Bishop (1808–1880) was an American educator and philanthropist who served as the first superintendent of schools in Providence, Rhode Island and Boston.
+Nathan Bishop (August 12, 1808 – August 7, 1880) was an American educator and philanthropist who served as the first superintendent of schools in Providence, Rhode Island, and Boston.
 He later spearheaded an effort to create a college for African-American Baptists in Texas which led to the creation of Bishop College.

 Early life

-Bishop was born on August 12, 1808 in Vernon, New York.
+Bishop was born on August 12, 1808, in Vernon, New York.
 He was the eldest son of Connecticut natives Elnathan and Statira (Sperry) Bishop and grew up on the family farm.
 He left home at the age of eighteen to attend school in Hamilton, New York.
 In 1832 he moved to Providence to attend Brown University.
 He graduated in 1837.

 Career in education

 From 1838 to 1839, Bishop was a tutor at Brown.
 In 1842 he was made a trustee of the university.
 From 1854 to 1861 he served on Brown's Board of Fellows.

 In 1839, Bishop was appointed to the newly created position of superintendent of schools in Providence, Rhode Island.
 In this role, Bishop oversaw the construction of seventeen new schools, thirteen of which were completed between 1839 and 1841.
 In 1851, Bishop was named Boston's first ever superintendent of schools.
+In 1855 Harvard College conferred the degree of Doctor of Laws.